-Throughout the Conservation Area, long terraces of well-preserved three or four storey terraced properties, most of them built from 1880 onwards, define the overall character of the streetscape.
-Most of the frontages were complete by 1900 although there were some gaps, particularly along the north-western end of Edgar Road and in St Paul's Road, which have since been in filled by more modern development.
+Throughout the Conservation Area, long terraces of well preserved three or four storey terraced properties, most of them built from 1880 onwards, define the overall character of the streetscape.
+Most of the frontages were complete by 1900 although there were some gaps, particularly along the north-western end of Edgar Road and in St Paul's Road, which have since been infilled by more modern development.

 The most impressive houses face Edgar Road and are built using Italianate details with large canted bays to the front and small front gardens fronted by impressive balustraded walls which reflect the detailing of the buildings behind.
 Most of them are stuccoed and painted white or cream, with the occasional use of a rather garish colour such as bright blue or orange - an issue which is discussed in the Management Plan.
 Some of the houses have raised ground floors, so there are wide front steps leading up to the entrances, often retaining their original cast iron railings.
-In the past, these houses have suffered from a general lack of investment, but some have refurbished to a high standard to provide high quality apartments and houses.
-Further terraced houses can be seen in

-Gordon Road and Sweyn Road, though the details are simpler.
-Whilst most of the larger terraced houses have been converted into flats or HMOs (Houses in Multiple Occupation).
-There are smaller family houses in St Paul's Road and Stanley Road, where they are largely arranged in pairs.
-These appear to date to the 1890s.
+In the past, these houses has suffered from a general lack of investment, but two groups are currently (Spring 2011) being refurbished to a very high standard to provide high quality apartments.
+Further terraced houses can be seen in Gordon Road and Sweyne Road, though the details are simpler.
+Whilst most of the larger terraced houses have been converted into flats or HMOs (Houses in Multiple Occupation), there are smaller family houses in St Paul's Road and Stanley Road, where they are largely arranged in pairs - these appear to date to the 1890s.